Septimus Heap: Septimus Heap Heptalogy

-Darke

 The sixth book, Darke (published in America in June 2011 and England in October 2011), sees Septimus and his friends battling the Darke domain which has engulfed the Castle and everything and everyone in it.
 The only thing that is standing in between is Merrin Meredith who created the darke domaine and his gang of Things and Darke Dragon.
-Alther Mella has been accidentally Banished by Marcia when she was trying to banish Tertius Fume (who fortunately, she also banished) and Septimus wants to release him from the Darke Halls thinking he could help in undoing the Darke.
-When Marcia Overstrand, the ExtraOrdinary Wizard undoes the Darke spell with the help of the Paired Codes, all is well.
+Alther Mella has been accidentally Banished by Marcia when she was trying to banish Tertius Fume (who, fortunately, was also banished) and Septimus wants to release him from the Darke Halls thinking he could help in undoing the Darke.
+When Marcia Overstrand, the ExtraOrdinary Wizard undoes the Darke spell with the help of the Paired Codes, all becomes well.
 Beetle becomes Chief Hermetic Scribe; Simon is reunited with his family after leaving his past behind and Princess Jenna is happy that the Palace and Castle are back to normal.

-Fyre

 Fyre (published in April 2013), sees the cast featuring the toughest challenges yet as Septimus nears the end of his ExtraOrdinary Wizard training.
-When the Darke wizards in the Two-Faced ring, Shamandrigger Saarn and Dramindonnor Naarn escape and Inhabit Silas Heap's brothers Ernold and Edmund they try to destroy Marcellous Pye's Alchemical Fyre but they are defeated and returned to the two faced ring which is then destroyed in the Fyre.
+When the Darke wizards in the Two-Faced Ring, Shamandrigger Saarn and Dramindonnor Naarn, escape and Inhabit Silas Heap's brothers Ernold and Edmund, they try to destroy Marcellus Pye's Alchemical Fyre but they are defeated and returned to the Two-Faced Ring which is then destroyed in the Fyre.